soolar/CONSUME.ash/README.md

 ## Todo

 In rough order of importance:
-* Actually execute the diet, instead of just printing a series of commands
 * Optionally consider meat buffs from food/booze/spleen
 * Improve item price calculation
-* Consider drunki-bears (maybe)
+* Improve diet execution with some safeguards
 * Handle pvp fight generation
 * Handle cleaners other than spice melange and UMSB
 * Consider mayonnaise other than mayoflex
 * Consider refined palate
+* Consider drunki-bears (maybe)
 * Probably much more I haven't though of yet

 ## Special Thanks